corlettim/GGG/content/themes.md

 > course. **Janyl Jumadinova**, instructor

 <!-- -->
-> For being someone who came into college never having coded before, GatorGrader
+> For being a group who came into college never having coded before, GatorGrader
-> gave me a confidence when it came to knowing what to code and how to go about
+> gave us a confidence when it came to knowing what to code and how to go about
 > completing the necessary tasks. **GatorGraderGirls**, software engineers

 <!-- -->